Félix Auger-Aliassime: 2024: Olympic bronze, top 20

-2025: Three titles, world No. 5
+2025: Three titles, world No. 5, Americas player No. 1

 Auger-Aliassime started the season by winning the Adelaide International to secure his sixth ATP Tour title and first on outdoor hardcourts, defeating Sebastian Korda in the final.
 In February, he overcame qualifier Aleksandar Kovacevic in the final at the Open Occitanie in Montpellier, France, to claim his second title of the season and seventh of his career.

+Félix Auger-Aliassime, Swiss Indoors Basel 2025.

 At the US Open, Auger-Aliassime was seeded 25th.
 He defeated lucky loser Billy Harris and Roman Safiullin in straight sets, before upsetting world No. 3 Alexander Zverev in four sets in the third round.
 This was his first top-5 win at a Grand Slam tournament, having previously lost all six matches at majors against top-5 players.
 In the fourth round, Auger-Aliassime upset 15th seed Andrey Rublev in straight sets, advancing to his first Grand Slam quarterfinal since 2022 and his fourth overall.
 He then defeated world No. 8 Alex de Minaur in four sets to return to his first semifinal since 2021.

 At the 2025 Rolex Shanghai Masters Auger-Aliassime recorded his 250th win, en route to the quarterfinals, becoming only the third man born in the 2000s to reach the milestone, after Jannik Sinner and Carlos Alcaraz.

 At the start of the indoor hardcourt season, Auger-Aliassime defeated qualifier Eliot Spizzirri, Raphaël Collignon and Jiří Lehečka in three sets to win his second title at the BNP Paribas Fortis European Open and third of the year.

+At the Rolex Paris Masters, he reached his first Masters 1000 final since Madrid last year, but lost to Jannik Sinner in straight sets.

+At the ATP Finals, Auger-Aliassime was drawn against Sinner, Zverev and Ben Shelton in the round-robin stage group.
+He lost to Sinner once again, but beat Zverev and Shelton to qualify for the semifinals going 2–1 and placing second in his group.
+He lost in the semifinals to Carlos Alcaraz.

+Auger-Aliassime finished the year at a career-best No. 5, becoming the second ever Canadian in the history of the PIF ATP Rankings to be ranked inside the Top 5 (after Milos Raonic).